Motor Vehicle Regulations/Parking/Travel on Sidewalks and Internal Passageways

 Motor vehicle and pedestrian traffic rules and regulations are meant to ensure a safe and expeditious flow of students and staff throughout the campus.

-Pasco Campus Map Richland Campus Map Chase Center/HUD Building Map
+Pasco Campus Map Richland Health Science Center Map Chase Center/HUD Building Map

 2600 N. 20th Avenue 891 Northgate Drive 1600 N. 20th Avenue